Stuycs-K/final-project-10-modi-pranjal-zhang-raymond/WORKLOG.md

 - Fixed the padding functionality, which incorrectly added the length to the end of the binary message.
 - Decided on the correct functionality for filling out the list of all components.

+### 6/3/24

+- Started debugging the main part of the SHA512 function.
+- Started converting the main datatype of the program into integers.

 ## Raymond Zhang

 ### 5/22/24